YoussofKhawaja/RocketLeagueGarage/README.md

 - Discord integration to start or stop software.
 - Add specfic trades.

-# Known Bug
-- If you have old chrome version on your computer, the Launcher may not work if Chrome Config didn't find an appropriate version of chrome same as you have.

-to fix that just update your chrome from here (chrome://settings/help).

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.